-I began collecting bobbing head dolls around 1991 when it became obvious to me and my 11-year-old son, that collecting sports cards was getting out of hand.
-Between all the new card companies, the “rookie” and “insert set” craze, my son and I could not keep up with all the new cards.
+I began collecting bobbing head dolls in 1995 when it became obvious to me, that collecting sports cards was getting out of hand.
+Between all the new card companies that started in 1990, the “rookie” and “insert set” craze, my 11 year old son and I could not keep up with all the new cards.

 Over time my collecting transitioned to restoration.
 At first I experimented with my own dolls and then branched out to offering my services to fellow bobbing head doll collectors.
 I would like to make particular mention of a person who was very instrumental in getting me involved in doll restoration.
 This individual taught me a lot about the restoration process.
 His name was Larry Reed aka the BOBBIN DOCTOR.
 I first met Larry in 1999 and at that time he was well known as the “go to” person for paper mache bobbing head doll restoration.
 He had a great reputation in the hobby.
 He did great work and he was a wonderful man with a down home character.
 Unfortunately he passed away in 2006.